Construction fatalities up in New York state, down in NYC

 - The organization’s recommendations for reducing the number of deaths include increasing safety education and training; supporting legislation and regulations that help protect workers; increasing the number of criminal prosecutions statewide; revoking licenses and permits; increasing state safety enforcement to take up slack for OSHA; and limiting the availability of state and city subsidies to projects that use unsafe contractors.

-In New York City, construction safety has a champion in Manhattan District Attorney Cyrus Vance Jr., as well as in the Construction Fraud Task Force his office created.
+In New York City, construction safety has a champion in Manhattan District Attorney Cyrus Vance Jr., as well as in the Construction Fraud Task Force created by a prior DA at the office.
 The task force goes after contractors that commit safety, wage and other violations and recently pressed criminal charges against two supervisors working on a Manhattan construction site after an accident involving a mini-crane.

 The DA's office alleged that Terrence Edwards and Timothy Braico of Western Waterproofing Co.
 Inc. — doing business as Western Specialty Contractors — allowed someone who had not been adequately trained to operate a mini-crane on an upper floor of the building that was under construction.
 The crane flipped and fell four stories, injuring two workers in the process.